 The College of Engineering provides the opportunity for study in a wide variety of engineering disciplines under the guidance of an excellent faculty.
-Baccalaureate degree programs are offered in aerospace engineering, bioengineering, civil engineering, computer engineering, computer science, electrical engineering, industrial engineering, mechanical engineering, and software engineering.
+Baccalaureate degree programs are offered in aerospace engineering, architectural engineering, bioengineering, civil engineering, computer engineering, computer science, electrical engineering, industrial engineering, mechanical engineering, and software engineering.
 The programs in aerospace engineering, civil engineering, computer engineering, electrical engineering, industrial engineering, mechanical engineering, and software engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org .
 The program in computer science is accredited by the Computing Accreditation Commission (CAC) of ABET.
 Graduate degrees are offered in each of these disciplines and in another area of specialization: materials science and engineering.
 (All of these graduate programs offer both master's and doctoral degrees except software engineering, engineering management, logistics, and systems engineering, which offer a master's degree only.)
 A combined BS (Biology)/MS (Biomedical Engineering) degree is available for students interested in tissue engineering and biotechnology; see the Other Engineering Subject Areas section and the Biology section of the Undergraduate Catalog and the Biomedical Engineering section of the UT Arlington Graduate Catalog for details.
-There are several Fast Track Programs in the college of engineering where seniors with outstanding academic background may begin taking graduate classes for dual credit while still being undergraduates.
+There are several Fast Track Programs in the college of engineering where seniors with outstanding academic background may begin taking graduate classes for credit while still being undergraduates.
 More details on the Fast Track Programs are provided in a later section.

 Preparation in High School for Admission to the College of Engineering